-Choose a batch of cases and start diagnosing.
+Choose a batch of cases and start solving cases.

 Important_1: You must correctly diagnose both the pulpal and periapical condition of the teeth.
 In clinical practice, we often mention only one diagnosis, as one usually implies the other.
 However, for learning purposes in this course, you are expected to identify both.
 This will help you better distinguish challenging cases in real-life practice.